The blissdom of boredom

 Since the Renaissance, mineral waters (also referred to as thermal waters) have been thought to heal a plethora of medical conditions.
 The water in the pools at Living Waters is fed from a private spring at a rate of 15-20 gallons per minute and is straight from the earth’s mantle.
 It’s naturally heated and free from chemicals (no need for chlorine with this rapid exchange rate).

-During our summer visit, outside temperatures swelled to a stupid kind of hot and we spent our time alternating between the main pool (a few degrees below body temperature) and the therapy pool (a few degrees above body temperature).
+We visit in the heat of summer and outside temeratures generally swell to a stupid kind of hot, focing us to spend our time between the main pool (a few degrees below body temperature) and the therapy pool (a few degrees above body temperature).
 The water swirled around us like liquid silk, moisturizing and soothing my tired skin and joints.

 Some say the waters offer magical healing…